-The pace and pervasiveness of change driven by the digital economy is no secret.
+THE PACE AND PERVASIVENESS OF CHANGE driven by the digital economy is no secret.
 The ubiquitous use of digital platforms for commerce, major advancements in robotics and artificial intelligence, additive manufacturing, and the Internet of Things, along with big data, new algorithms, and cloud computing are anticipated to alter not just the nature of employment but the entire structure of the global economy, shaping the digital opportunity that goes with it.
-Post-industrial economic advantage in knowledge-intensive sectors requires the capacity to develop and apply digital technologies, and tends to concentrate in large, economic advantage in the 21st century tends to go to those who are already advantaged.
+Post-industrial economic advantage in knowledge-intensive sectors requires the capacity to develop and apply digital technologies, and tends to concentrate in large, economically secure urban regions with abundant employment opportunities.
+In other words, economic advantage in the 21st century tends to go to those who are already advantaged.

-As the 'digitization of everything' accelerates, we know much less about how the implications for those less well positioned to benefit.
+As the 'digitization of everything' accelerates, we know much less about the implications for those less well positioned to benefit.
 Particularly problematic is the potential for digital innovation to deepen, perpetuate, and entrench existing socio-economic, socio-technical, and socio-spatial divides.
 Presenting complex policy, and political, challenges, these digital divides represent deep fault lines that threaten to exacerbate growing 21st century inequality.
 Creating digital opportunity also necessitates expanding digital opportunity to people and places - and to people in places - on the 'wrong side of the digital divide'.

 The CDO research projects under the theme of Digital Inclusion and Intelligent Communities aim to advance our understanding of the equity implications of the digital economy in Canada.
-This includes work on Smart Cities, rural and remote communities, ride-hailing and the platform economy and economic restructuring in mid-sized manufacturing cities.
-Asking whether and how digital opportunity is being created and for whom, each researcher explores the challenges, opportunities, and policy prospects for expanding digital opportunity to more people and places.
+This included work on Smart Cities, rural and remote communities, ride-hailing and the platform economy and economic restructuring in mid-sized manufacturing cities.
+Asking whether and how digital opportunity is being created and for whom, each researcher explored the challenges, opportunities, and policy prospects for expanding digital opportunity to more people and places.